TKomericki/Rhetos-wiki/Persisting-the-computed-data.md

 but it *will not* detect a change in another SQL view that is indirectly used in this computation.

-Note: you can check if the persisted data was recomputed during deployment in `Logs\DeployPackages.log`, under "KeepSynchronizedRecomputeOnDeploy" log entries.
+Note: you can check if the persisted data was recomputed during deployment in `Logs\RhetosCli.log` or `Logs\DeployPackages.log`, under "KeepSynchronizedRecomputeOnDeploy" log entries.

 ### Forcing recompute on deployment